-- Navy blue belted pants/shorts.
-No jeans/denim. - Red collared shirts (polo, button-down, turtle neck).
-No patterns or designs. - Red sweater or vest (no stripes, designs or logos). - Socks should be white or navy blue.
-No patterns or designs. - Shoes- No sneakers unless gym or music and movement day.
+- Socks or tights should be white or navy blue.
+No patterns or designs. - Shoes No sneakers unless it is a physical education day gym or music and movement day.
 No sandals.
-Flat heeled, low-cut shoe boots are permissible during winter months (Nov.-Apr.).
+Flat heeled, low cut shoe boots are permissible during winter months (Nov.-Apr.).
 Boots must be worn under pants.
 A change of shoes should be provided if snow boots are worn to school.
 Shoes or shoe boots must be dark blue, dark brown or black.
 All heels must be 2 inches or lower. - No caps or hats inside.

-GRADES 5-8 GIRLS
+GRADES 5-8 - STUDENTS

-- Khaki ankle length pants (belted at the waist), skirts, shorts (mid-thigh or longer) or jumper (No jeans/denim). - Shorts and skirts must be an appropriate size and length nothing excessively baggy, too tight, or too short. - Shorts and skirt length must be no more than 1 inch above the knee. - Tights or socks should be brown, blue or white.
-No patterns or designs. - A white/red blouse or shirt with a collar nothing excessively tight.
-No patterns, designs or logos. - Red sweater or jacket; no designs or logos. - Shoes- No sneakers unless gym day.
+- Khaki ankle length pants (belted at the waist), skirts, hemmed shorts (mid-thigh or longer) or jumper (No jeans/denim). - Shorts and skirts must be an appropriate size and length nothing excessively baggy, too tight, or too short. - Shorts and skirt length must be no more than 1 inch above the knee. - Tights or socks should be brown, blue or white.
+No patterns or designs. - A white/light blue/navy blouse or shirt with a collar tucked into pants waist and nothing excessively tight.
+No patterns, designs or logos. - Navy sweater or jacket; no designs or logos. - Shoes- No sneakers unless gym day.
 No sandals.
 Flat heeled, low cut shoe boots are permissible during winter months (Nov.-Apr.).
 Boots must be worn under pants.
 A change of shoes should be provided if snow boots are worn to school.
 Shoes or shoe boots must be dark blue, dark brown or black.
 All heels must be 2 inches or lower. - No spandex, sheer, or other inappropriate materials. - No dangerous jewelry, large hoop earrings, facial piercings, gages or make-up beyond lip gloss and painted fingernails. - No caps or hats inside, no sports headbands or bandanas.